benchungiscool/pyprobe/README.md

 ## Usage
 python3 probe.py [file] [-p] [-h]

 [file] Is a file containing the urls which should be probed, you can create such a text file using a program such as Sublist3r or assetfinder.
 [-p] Are the ports that you wish to probe, for example if you wished to find FTP servers running on domains, then you would provide -p20,21 to this argument.
-[-h] Prints this help menu and exits.
+[-h] Prints a help menu and exits.

 Happy Hacking!